 We entered into a management agreement with AG REIT Management, LLC, our Manager, in connection with our initial public offering.
 Our management agreement with our Manager provides for the day-to-day management of our operations.
-Our Manager, pursuant to a delegation agreement dated as of June 29, 2011, has delegated to Angelo, Gordon the overall responsibility with respect to our Manager's day-to-day duties and obligations arising under our management agreement.
+Our Manager, pursuant to a delegation agreement dated as of June 29, 2011, has delegated to Angelo, Gordon the overall responsibility of our Manager's day-to-day duties and obligations arising under our management agreement.

 The management agreement requires our Manager to manage our business affairs in conformity with the investment policies that are approved and monitored by our board of directors.
-Pursuant to the terms of our management agreement, our Manager is obligated to supply us with our management team, including a chief executive officer, chief financial officer and chief investment officer or similar positions, along with appropriate support personnel, to provide the management services to be provided by our Manager to us as described in the management agreement.
-Our Manager also provides personnel for service on the investment committee.
+Pursuant to the terms of our management agreement, our Manager is obligated to supply us with our management team, including a chief executive officer, chief financial officer and chief investment officer or similar positions, along with appropriate support personnel, to provide the management services to be provided by our Manager to us as described in the management.

-We are obligated to reimburse our Manager or its affiliates for the allocable share of the compensation, including, without limitation, annual base salary, bonus, any related withholding taxes and employee benefits paid to (1) our chief financial officer based on the percentage of his time spent on our affairs, (2) our general counsel based on the percentage of his time spent on our affairs, and (3) other corporate finance, tax, accounting, internal audit, legal risk management, operations, compliance and other non-investment personnel of our Manager and its affiliates who spend all or a portion of their time managing our affairs based upon the percentage of time devoted by such personnel to our affairs.
+We are obligated to reimburse our Manager or its affiliates for the allocable share of the compensation, including, without limitation, annual base salary, bonus, any related withholding taxes and employee benefits, paid to (1) our chief financial officer based on the percentage of his time spent on our affairs, (2) our general counsel based on the percentage of his time spent on our affairs, and (3) other corporate finance, tax, accounting, internal audit, legal, risk management, operations, compliance and other non-investment personnel of our Manager and its affiliates who spend all or a portion of their time managing our affairs based upon the percentage of time devoted by such personnel to our affairs.
 In their capacities as officers or personnel of our Manager or its affiliates, they will devote such portion of their time to our affairs as is necessary to enable us to operate our business.
-For the year ended December 31, 2016, the Company recorded \$6.0 million of reimbursable expenses payable to the Manager.
+For the year ended December 31, 2017, the Company recorded \$6.3 million of reimbursable expenses payable to the Manager.

-The initial term of the management agreement was three years, and is deemed renewed automatically each year for an additional one-year period, unless we or the Manager exercise their respective termination rights.
+The initial term of the management agreement was three years.
+The management agreement renews automatically each year for an additional one-year period, unless we or the Manager exercise their respective termination rights.
 As of the date hereof, no event of termination has occurred.
 Our Manager is entitled to receive a termination fee from us should the Management Agreement be terminated under certain circumstances.

-For the year ended December 31, 2016, our Manager earned management fees of \$9.8 million.
+For the year ended December 31, 2017, our Manager earned management fees of \$9.8 million.